alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 for years, with the consulting help of pro-level Go players.
 However, much of the intuition for how *neural nets* work can be carried over between projects, and that's very useful.

+If there is evidence that transformers can handle audio and images, and you don't have a dedicated audio understanding team, then

 To me, it sure seems like OpenAI is going all-in on understanding how to train really big Transformer models.
 They aren't as good at images and audio as more dedicated